alphagov/govuk-kubernetes-cluster-user-docs/source/manage-app/create-new-env/index.html.md

       terraform apply -var-file ../variables/<ENVIRONMENT>/ecr.tfvars
     ```
     `<ENVIRONMENT>` is the environment type you defined in the earlier step.

-If you’re creating an integration or staging environment, you must [contact the GOV.UK replatforming team on Slack](https://gds.slack.com/archives/C013F737737) to discuss the impact of deploying the `ecr` module.

 ### 2. Deploy the `cluster-infrastructure` module